dobots/scenario_runner/README.md

   return 0;
 }
 ```
+Modify the path of the xml file to your workspace.

 4. Modify the CMakelists.txt to include this source file and the behaviortree library.
 The CMakelists.txt file should look like the following:
 ```